SNUDerek/toyTransformers/README.md

 - [ ] ALBERT-style encoder and example, from [*ALBERT: A Lite BERT for Self-supervised Learning of Language Representations*](https://arxiv.org/abs/1909.11942)
 - [ ] newer positional embeddings besides learned and sinusoidal

+## environment

+this is being developed with the following environment:

+- `python 3.7.11`
+- `pytorch 1.7.1` for `cuda 11.0`

+training is done on a `GTX 2080Ti`

+see `requirements.txt` for other required packages

 ## how to use

 todo later